charlotteliang/prompt-manager/BUILD_PROMPT.md

 - Work seamlessly across all devices
 - Persist data in the cloud with offline fallback
 - Have user authentication and data isolation
 - Be deployed and accessible via a public URL
+- Follow security best practices with no exposed API keys or sensitive data